xspize/brand-yourself-assessment/README.md

 <p align="center">
   <img width="695" height="873" src="https://github.com/xspize/xspize/blob/main/pictures/logo%20sketches.jpeg?raw=true">
 </p>
+Since the company name will be __Odyssey__ I wanted the logo to have something to do with going on an adventure, traveling of some kind, but while having in mind that this is supposed to be a digital designer company not a travel agency.

-After having the sketches for the company logo, I used Adobe XD to transform those sketches into real designs.
+I used Adobe XD to transform those sketches into real designs.
 I also wanted to gather some feedback from other people to reach a final conclusion on which one I should use.